ZockerKatze/pfand/README.md

 - `requirements.txt`: Lists the Python dependencies required to run the application.
 - `launch.cpp`: A C++ script, that monitors usage of RAM & CPU (mainly to debug)
 - `key.py`: A file where API details for the TooGoodToGo integration are stored.
+- `update.py`: A file which Updates based on the GitHub Repository (excludes the KeyFile)

 ## Installation